Eric Benét: Career

-Benét sang with a Top 100-style group called Gerard in the late 1980s.
-Benét, his sister Lisa, and his cousin George Nash Jr. formed a band called Benét and released a self-titled album in 1992, and it went on to sell over 100,000 copies.
-Two years later, Eric Benét broke onto the music scene with his solo career and signed with Warner Bros.
-Records, releasing his debut solo album, True to Myself in 1996.
+Benét began his career as a member of a group called Gerard in the late 1980s.
+Later, Benét, his sister Lisa, and his cousin George Nash Jr. formed a band called Benét and released a self-titled album in 1992 which sold over 100,000 copies.
+In 1994, he signed with Warner Bros.
+Records, releasing his solo debut album, True to Myself in 1996.
+Individual songs from the album were successful, including the top-ten R&B hits "Spiritual Thang", "Femininity" and "Let's Stay Together", which originally appeared on the soundtrack of the film A Thin Line Between Love and Hate.
 His second album, A Day in the Life, was released in 1999 and featured his smash hit "Spend My Life With You (featuring Tamia)".
 The song rose to No. 1 on the US Billboard R&B charts (for 3 weeks), was certified gold, and nominated for a 2000 Grammy Award for "Best R&B Performance by a Duo or Group".
 The album also won a Soul Train Music Award for "Best R&B/Soul Album, Male".